-As the name implies, smokeless tobacco (also called oral tobacco) products are not burned.
+As the name implies, smokeless, oral tobacco products are not burned.
 They contain leaf tobacco or non-tobacco plant material infused with nicotine, and are used by placing pouches or pinches in the mouth, allowing the nicotine to be absorbed through the lining of the mouth at a continuous rate until it’s removed, similar to how nicotine gums and patches work.

 View our Smokeless Tobacco Frequently Asked Questions for additional information.

-Nicotine pouches are almost identical to snus in form and use, but do not contain any tobacco, and instead use non-tobacco plant matter infused with nicotine and flavorings.
+Nicotine Pouches are almost identical to snus in form and use, but they do not contain any tobacco, and instead use non-tobacco plant matter infused with nicotine and flavorings.

-Before the invention of the cigarette rolling machine, which made smoking cheap and popular, oral tobacco was the most widely used tobacco product because of its convenience.
-Many people today prefer it because it is discreet (snus doesn’t require spitting), convenient, available in a variety of flavors, and it delivers nicotine with dramatically lower health risks than smoking.
+Before the invention of the cigarette rolling machine, which made smoking cheap and popular, smokeless tobacco was the most widely used tobacco product because of its convenience.
+Many people today prefer smokeless tobacco because it is discreet (snus doesn’t require spitting), convenient, available in a variety of flavors, and it delivers nicotine with dramatically lower health risks than smoking.

 Oral tobacco is comparable to nicotine replacement therapies (NRT), like patches or gum, when it comes to quitting smoking.
 Like NRT, it provides a slow and steady dose of nicotine which can help people avoid the uncomfortable aspects of withdrawal from smoking.
 Plus, some products can be used virtually anywhere.

-A careful and critical review of decades of research on smokeless tobacco users shows the health risks are very low.
-The prevalence of diseases like oral cancer, heart disease, and dental issues among people who use it (who do not smoke) is virtually the same rate as people who don’t use any tobacco products at all.
+A careful and critical review of 50+ years of epidemiological research on smokeless tobacco users shows the health risks are very low.
+The prevalence of diseases like oral cancer, heart disease, and dental issues among people who use smokeless tobacco (who do not smoke) is virtually the same rate as people who don’t use any tobacco products at all.
 In short, using smokeless oral tobacco does not increase your risk of developing cancer or other diseases typically associated with tobacco use.